Accountant v Bookkeeper

 What will an Accountant do for my Business?

 Accountants look at the big picture, they will use the financial information prepared by the bookkeeper and provide insights and financial advice based on that information.

 Accountants have an in-depth understanding of the taxation system and requirements.
 They will perform audits, prepare tax returns, financial forecasting, and tax filing.

-The following table provides a comparison of some of the services offered but is in no way a definitive list and bookkeeper/accountant services may vary.
+The following list provides a comparison of some of the services offered but is in no way a definitive list as bookkeepers/accountants services may vary.